dejanr/ocaml-ftvb/readme.md

 Nix shell provides aliases for utop and ocaml, which are bootstrapped with ocamlinit, so that all nixpkgs ocaml packages are available.

-To enter sandboxed environment, use nix-shell:
+To enter sandboxed environment use :

 ```
-nix-shell
+$ nix-shell
 ```

-Or enable direnv with _direnv allow_, so that shell is auto executed whenever we enter the project:
+Another automated way of entering nix-shell is to use direnv.
+To enable direnv for our project we have to do:

 ```
-direnv allow
+$ direnv allow
 ```

 #### Dependencies: